Long-term spin-down and low luminosity regime in the Be/X-ray binary pulsar GX 304-1: Analysis and results

-The X-ray light curves in the 2-20 keV and 15-50 keV energy bands from \textit{MAXI} and \textit{Swift}/BAT monitoring observations of the source are shown in Fig. \ref{f2}.
-The light curves are plotted for the period spanning MJD 56380-57000 when the source underwent torque reversal and was undetected by \textit{FERMI}/GBM observations.
+The X-ray light curves in the 2-20 keV and 15-50 keV energy bands from the \textit{MAXI} and \textit{Swift}/BAT monitoring observations of the source are shown in Figure \ref{f2}.
+The light curves are plotted for the period spanning MJD 56380-57000 (2013 March 29-2014 December 9) when the source underwent spin evolution from a long-term spin-up to spin-down trend and was undetected by \textit{FERMI}/GBM observations.
 The dotted vertical lines in the figures show the epochs of periastron passages using the orbital parameters $P_{\rm{orb}}$=132.189 d and $T_0$=MJD 55425.6 \citep{sugizaki2015luminosity}.
-There is an indication of weak X-ray brightening of the source during periastron passages around MJD 56482, MJD 56614, MJD 56746, and MJD 56879 which are seen in both \textit{MAXI} and \textit{Swift}/BAT observations.
-The estimated X-ray luminosities during these periastron passages are about ${3.4}\times 10^{35}$\,erg\,s$^{-1}$, ${2.8}\times 10^{35}$\,erg\,s$^{-1}$, ${1.2}\times 10^{35}$\,erg\,s$^{-1}$ and ${2.1}\times 10^{35}$\,erg\,s$^{-1}$ which suggests that accretion is not quenched during this period.
-The luminosities are inferred using the luminosities given in \cite{tsygankov2019dramatic} when the source was in low luminosity state and then scaling the luminosity using the \textit{MAXI} count rate for a given epoch (assuming that there is no spectral evolution at low luminosities which is confirmed by \cite{escorial2018discovery}).
+There is an indication of a weak X-ray brightening of the source during periastron passages around MJD 56482 (2013 July 9), MJD 56614 (2013 November 18), MJD 56746 (2014 March 30), and MJD 56879 (2014 August 10) which is seen in both \textit{MAXI} and \textit{Swift}/BAT observations.
+The estimated X-ray luminosities during these periastron passages are about ${2}\times 10^{35}$\,erg\,s$^{-1}$, ${7}\times 10^{34}$\,erg\,s$^{-1}$, ${6}\times 10^{34}$\,erg\,s$^{-1}$ and ${2}\times 10^{34}$\,erg\,s$^{-1}$ which suggests that accretion is not quenched during this period.
+The luminosities are inferred using the luminosities given in \cite{tsygankov2019dramatic} when the source was in a low luminosity state and then scaling the luminosity using the \textit{MAXI} count rate for a given epoch (assuming that there is no spectral evolution at low luminosities which is confirmed by \cite{escorial2018discovery}).